AdaCore/learn/courses/advanced-ada/chapters/generics.rst

     end Instantiation_Using_Signature_Package;

-Note that this approach shares many of advantages listed for the previous
-approach:

-- We may use any type, not only tagged types for instantiating the generic package.

-- We're not restricted to use a single implementation of the formal subprogram, as it's the case with generic interfaces.

-Note that, using this approach, the generic package instantiation also becomes more verbose: we have to instantiate two packages instead of one to achieve the same result.
+This approach shares the same advantage listed for the previous approach: we may use any type, not only tagged types for instantiating the generic package.
+However, when using signature packages, the generic package instantiation also becomes more verbose: we have to instantiate two packages instead of one to achieve the same result.
 For the example above, we first declare the :ada:`My_Type_Hashable` package and use it in the declaration of the :ada:`My_Type_Hash_Tables` package.

 The advantage of this approach is that the instantiation of the actual package (the hash table in our example) is simplified: instead of passing